Session Update

 Mandates revocation of approval for programs with adverse regulatory actions against them by another U.S. jurisdiction.
 Revises application content including the inclusion of the nursing program director's name and stricter faculty qualification requirements.
 Outlines specific percentages for clinical training and simulation in curriculum.
 Instates comprehensive evaluation and standardized admission criteria.

 Establishes an exit examination for students, posting average results on the program's website.
 Adds additional reporting requirements like exit examination results in annual reports.
 Introduces mandatory remediation for programs with below-standard graduate passage rates.
 Authorizes on-site evaluations by the Department of Health and considers denial of such inspections as legal violations.
 Extends the rulemaking authority of the Board relating to the enforcement of accountability standards.
 Enhances the role of the Florida Center for Nursing in evaluating program-specific data including exit examination outcomes and the impact of remediation.
-Passed the House and waiting for passage in the Senate.
+Language passed in HB 1427 and is headed to the Governor.

 Education/Higher Education